mybb/mybb.com/_versions/README.md

 Lists packages for the release.

 - `type`: identifier of the package type,

   `formats`:
   Lists formats (file extensions) for the package type.
   - `type`: the format name,

   `locations`:
     - `name`: the location identifier,

    `checksums`:
    Lists checksums for the package in specific format.
    - `type`: the checksum type,
     `value` the checksum value.

 #### `resolved_security_issues`
 Lists resolved security issues.

-- `description`: issue description
+- `description`: issue description,

-  `severity`: issue severity
+  `severity`: issue severity,

   `reported_by`:
-    `name`: The reporter name (Markdown links allowed) `affiliation`: The organization, group, company or other association of the reporter (Markdown links allowed)
+    `name`: The reporter name (Markdown links allowed), `affiliation`: The organization, group, company or other association of the reporter (Markdown links allowed).

 #### `resolved_issues`
 Lists resolved issues.